adammj/ecg-sleep-staging/README.md

 - `ecgs`:
   - 2D array of floats (size: epoch_count x 7680)
   - Where 7680 = 30 x 256Hz.
-  - Network was trained on ECG/EKG data:
+  - Network was trained on ECG data:
     - High-pass filtered (0.5 Hz).
     - Scaled or clipped to -/+ 1, with 90% of the maximum R waves (or other tallest wave in the heartbeat) within + or - 0.5.
 - `demographics`: